A Comprehensive Review of Condensing Boilers; Advantages, types and Applications

 Condensing Boiler Applications

-Two common applications of condensing boilers are underfloor heating and pool water heating.
+Two common applications of condensing-boilers are underfloor heating and pool water heating.
 Additionally, they play a crucial role in laundries, supply hot water for healthcare facilities, support the food industry, and provide heating for greenhouses.

 Underfloor Heating